gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/Documentation_TODO.md

 - [ ] Cross-reference all diagrams in Technical Design
 - [ ] Add more troubleshooting examples to User Guide
 - [ ] Update glossary with new technical terms
+- [ ] Add detailed Tailscale setup instructions to Implementation & Deployment Guide
+- [ ] Confirm which OS is running on the Raspberry Pi for Tailscale install steps
+- [ ] Specify authentication method used for Tailscale (Google, Microsoft, etc.)
+- [ ] Document any firewall or port changes needed for Tailscale access
+- [ ] Clarify if Tailscale is used for SSH, dashboard, or both
+- [ ] Add troubleshooting tips for Tailscale connectivity

 ## 2. In Progress
 - [ ] Review and align documentation with latest codebase changes